Gaining Perspective Through Vision Therapy

 It also made learning to drive one of the most terrifying experiences of my life.
 I’m not exaggerating when I say it was the only time my dad ever raised his voice.
 I remember it clearly.
 One evening I was doing my ‘behind the wheel’ with my dad in the passenger seat and my brother in the back.
 We came up to a service road just before an intersection.
 It seemed to sneak up on me.
 The traffic lights of the intersection and the service road blurred together and I slammed on my breaks.

-I rear-ended someone in rush hour traffic in my early 20s and vowed to never do that again.
+In my 20s, I rear-ended someone in rush hour traffic and vowed to never do that again.
 I proceed carefully and it’s become a family joke.
 Once during a trip, I slowed to stop at a traffic light.
 My adolescent son sighed disgustedly from the back seat, ‘200 yards, mom!’
 I’m never sure if it’s 200 or 20, so I'm cautious.

 I have no depth perception.
 It’s not something I’ve missed because I’ve never had it.
 Plain and simple.
 Until now.

 I called to see if the Minnesota Vision Therapy Center (MVTC) could help me.
 They went through some preliminary questions and I set up an appointment for an assessment.
 They referred me to a TED Talk by Sue Barry.
 As I watched her describe how beautiful it was to see her first snowfall in 3D, tears welled up in my eyes.
 This really was possible.
 I could hardly contain my excitement.